Skip to Content

 Multi-Selection Interface

-The component renders a grid of selectable blockchain networks, each displaying the chain logo from ChainInfoProvider, a checkbox indicator for selection state, and the human-friendly chain name.
-Users can select multiple chains to view assets across different networks.
+The component renders a vertically stacked list of selectable blockchain networks, each displaying the chain logo from ChainInfoProvider, a checkbox indicator for selection state, and the human-friendly chain name.
+Users can toggle any combination of chains to view assets across different networks.

 Integration with Wagmi